Short courses, meetings and conferences

 contact us, without obligation, to discuss your requirements.

 Short courses and workshops

-Details of short courses and continuing professional development opportunities at the ISVR and in the Faculty of Engineering and the Environment are available on line.
+Details of short courses and continuing professional development opportunities at the ISVR and in the School of Engineering are available on line.